lewisgdljr/toy_compression/README.md

 This directory contains some toy header-only implementations of compression code, developed in a test-driven manner.
-Right now, there are some implementations of simple integer coders, for unary code, truncated binary code, elias gamma and delta codes, and Golomb and Rice codes.
+Right now, there are some implementations of simple integer coders, for unary code, truncated binary code, elias gamma and delta codes, Golomb and Rice codes, a ZigZag encoder to allow encoding negative numbers, and a variable-length integer encoder that's similar to the varints used by git.
 There's no real documentation, but you can probably figure out how to use the code by reading the test/test.cpp file.
 The test/testing.hpp file contains a simple unit test framework that is used in this project - I started out using Catch 2, but the long compile times (almost 5 minutes when I only had the bit reader and bit writer implemented!) deterred me, and I don't need even a tenth of its features.

-The source-code.pdf file has the source code for all of the .cpp and .hpp files in the project.
+The source-code.pdf file has the source code for all of the .cpp and .hpp files in the project, except that the include/gsl directory contains the source code of  gsl-lite, from https://github.com/martinmoene/gsl-lite, slightly modified so that I can run cpp-tidy (via the included "lint" script) and get no warnings or errors.

-To compile and test the coders under Linux, Cygwin, and/or Msys2, do the
+To compile and test the coders under Linux or Cygwin do the following:
-following:

 ```bash
 mkdir build